skip to content

 1. A completed application form with the following information:

-• List of 3 possible PhD supervisors ranked in order of preference.
+• List of up to 3 possible PhD supervisors ranked in order of preference.

-• Personal statement (up to 500 words) outlining your motivation for pursuing PhD research at the CTR, choice of one or more PhD supervisors from the "Current Projects on offer" section
+• Personal statement (up to 500 words) outlining your motivation for pursuing PhD research at the Loke CTR and your choice of one or more PhD supervisors from the "Current Projects on offer" section.

 • List of any relevant research experience, lab-based courses, or other relevant activities.